Helmdon: Agriculture

 Traces of traditional ridge and furrow ploughing survive in much of the parish, and particularly in the south.
-They are evidence of the open field system of farming that prevailed in the parish until 1758, when Parliament passed the Inclosure Act for Helmdon.
+They are evidence of the open field system of farming that prevailed in the parish until 1758, when Parliament passed an inclosure act for Helmdon, the Helmdon Inclosure Act 1757 (31 Geo.
+2. c.
+33 Pr.).

 Leisure

 A few 17th-century records name Helmdon victuallers in 1630, 1673 and 1692, but none says where there alehouses were or what they were called.
-Hemdon's earliest public house to be recorded by name was the Cross in Cross Lane.
+Helmdon's earliest public house to be recorded by name was the Cross in Cross Lane.
 It was built late in the 17th century, and takes its name from the Cross family that ran it from then until late in the 18th century.
 Early in the 19th century Hopcroft and Norris's brewery in Brackley acquired it as a tied house.
 The Cross closed on 15 August 1914, just a fortnight after the outbreak of the First World War.
 It is now a private house called the Old Cross.

 Publicans of the Cross included James Campin (in 1884–1909) and Edward Campin (in 1913), who share the same local surname as the stonemason William Campiun commemorated in the parish church in 1313.
 The last Campin in Helmdon died in 1969.

 The Chequers opposite the parish school was trading by 1758 and possibly much earlier.
 In 1872 it was taken over by Hopcroft and Norris, which in 1945 merged with the Chesham Brewery to form the Chesham and Brackley Brewery.
 By 1960 it had passed to Phipps Northampton Brewery Company, which in 1970 sold it to Charles Wells Ltd of Bedford.
 It was closed in 1992, demolished and replaced by four new houses.